 For example, our team is currently working with a large distribution company that is looking to grow from $250M in annual revenue to $1B within four years.
 This is no small undertaking, and technology alone won’t get them there.
 But they will get there by aligning their people and processes with their technology.

+2. Consider how you will leverage technology to achieve your strategic goals.
+Alignment of your various business transformation initiatives is made possible by a clear definition of your strategic goals.
+When embarking on ERP implementations with clients, we typically help them define how bigger-picture strategic goals translate into more specific enterprise, technology, people and process initiatives that will ultimately enable those goals.
 When defining this strategy, it is important to not get too prematurely caught up in specific technologies or trends.
 Instead, start with your strategy and use that as a framework to narrow the playing field and define your overall direction.
 This also helps avoid the “analysis paralysis” trap.

 3. Take the time to reengineer critical business processes.
-Not all business processes are created equally, so not all business processes should be reengineered equally.
-Instead, business process reengineering efforts should focus on those workflows that are most critical to your business success and are a source of your competitive advantage.
+Not all business processes are created equal, so not all business processes should be reengineered equally.
+Instead, business process reengineering efforts should focus on those workflows that are most critical to your business success and are a source of competitive advantage.